docelic/text_to_sql_search.cr/README.md

 INPUT: > 3000 ccm or with    stereo
 WHERE: ccm>3000 or stereo>0

-INPUT: ((4 door and color is blue) or !downpayment) and price less than 5000
+INPUT: ((4 door and color = blue) or !downpayment) and price < than 5000
 WHERE: ((doors=4 AND color=blue) OR not(downpayment>0)) AND price<5000

-INPUT: color is "metallic red" or year: 2015
+INPUT: color = "metallic red" or year: 2015
-WHERE: color='metallic red' or year >= 2015
+WHERE: color='metallic red' or year > 2015
 ```

 ## Installation